 2. What types of evidence can be processed with VMD?
 A huge range of non/semi-porous and porous items e.g. flexible plastic packaging, paper, plastic bottles, cell phones, glass, fabrics, firearms, fired ammunition, knives, thermal paper, wood, currency, IEDs, latex gloves etc. The UK Home Office recommend forensic VMD for the following:

 - Items exposed to high temperatures (the only process recommended for temperatures as high as 900°C or 1652°F)

 - Items where fingermark residue may have been removed

 - Aged prints (proven to develop prints 20+ years old)

 - Items that have been previously wetted or submerged

-4. Is the process proven on actual case work?
+4. Is the process proven on actual casework?
 Yes.
-The VMD process has been used operationally by Law Enforcement worldwide for 30+ years and is classed as a Category “A” fingerprint development techniques by the UK Home Office – Centre for Applied Science and Technology.
+The VMD process has been used operationally by Law Enforcement worldwide for 30+ years and is classed as a Category “A” fingerprint development technique by the UK Home Office – Centre for Applied Science and Technology.
 This is the highest recommendation awarded!

 11. Is the VMD process safe?
 Yes.
-Proven to be an extremely safe process and doesn’t require filtration
+Proven to be an extremely safe process and doesn’t require expensive filtration.

 12. Does VMD affect DNA?
-Independent research has concluded that VMD has low interference on subsequent DNA testing, actually making it a good technique to identify areas of touch for DNA extraction.
+Independent research has concluded that VMD has low interference on subsequent DNA testing, actually making it a good technique to identify areas of touch for DNA sample collection.

 13. Does VMD affect ballistic testing?
-No i.e. Non-destructive.
+No, the VMD process is non-destructive.